ALL Metrics

 As for the statistical analysis of the data, an Excel spreadsheet created with Google Sheets was used to store the data.
 Then they were examined using JASP 0.18.3.
 For descriptive statistics, a descriptive table was made with the demographic characteristics, the frequency of bruxism and smartphone dependence or addiction.
 In addition, scatterplot was created to visually display the scores obtained.

-To evaluate the relationship between “smartphone dependence and addiction” and “bruxism”, the Pearson's Chi-square (χ2) test was used.
-The odds ratio of bruxism according to smartphone dependence or addiction was also calculated through logistic regression.
-A simple model and an adjusted model were created incorporating the sex and age group variables.
+To evaluate the relationship between “smartphone dependence and addiction” and “bruxism”, the Pearson’s Chi-square (χ2) test was used.
+The magnitude of the association between bruxism and smartphone dependence or addiction was estimated through regression and expressed as the ratio of bruxism proportions (PR) with its 95% confidence interval, as reported in Table 3.
+A simple (unadjusted) model and an adjusted model incorporating the sex and age-group variables were fitted.
 The analysis was carried out with a confidence level of 95% (p<0.05).
+Because the study was exploratory and analyses were stratified by city, several association tests were performed; no correction for multiple comparisons was applied and no a priori power analysis was conducted for these tests, so the results—particularly within the smaller subgroups—should be interpreted as hypothesis-generating.

 Results